Tech CFOs Discuss Banking Market Disruption and People Problems

 - Many emerging tech companies are dealing with high turnover as a result of the increased cost of recruitment and onboarding, as well as erosion of institutional knowledge bases.
 A company in the artificial intelligence space is providing new opportunities for key employees based on market analysis, according to its CFO.
 Others have imposed hiring freezes, avoiding backfill for the time being.

-- When considering talent demographics, some leaders have seen younger talent prioritize a holistic employee experience over specific compensation structures or benefits.
+- When considering talent demographics, some leaders have seen younger talent prioritise a holistic employee experience over specific compensation structures or benefits.
 Transparent and authentic communications are highly valued by early-career talent, as well as a meaningful company purpose.
 Strong relationships with direct managers are another crucial factor; one leader suggested that attrition below the managerial level is a sign that management talent is ineffective.

 - The transition to remote and hybrid working models has left many companies with excess real estate.
-While some companies are reducing office footprints, others are finding creative ways to repurpose and capitalize on available space.
+While some companies are reducing office footprints, others are finding creative ways to repurpose and capitalise on available space.
 Shared insights from the group indicate that finding opportunities for collaboration has been a priority, as remote options have been minimally effective in this regard.
-Many organizations have opted to renegotiate and/or sublease their real estate.
-One organization has reduced its footprint drastically, consolidating to a single 20-desk location due to the remote-first approach.
+Many organisations have opted to renegotiate and/or sublease their real estate.
+One organisation has reduced its footprint drastically, consolidating to a single 20-desk location due to the remote-first approach.
 Regional considerations are driving some of these decisions.
 For example, in markets like San Francisco where real estate is expensive, some are opting to leave offices empty, while in places like London, firms struggle to acquire office space.